-FORM 10-Q
+FORM 10-K

-(Mark One) x QUARTERLY REPORT PURSUANT 1934 Γ TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF Fo or the quarterly period ended June 30, 2019 OR o TRANSITION REPORT PURSUAN 1934 T TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF Foi r the transition period from to Commission File Number: 001-37467 abasis Pharmaceuticals, Ir Delaware (State or Other Jurisdiction of Incorporation or Organization) 26-3687168 (IRS Employer Identification No.) One Kendall Square Bldg.
-1400E, Suite B14202 Cambridge, Massachusetts (Address of Principal Executive Office es) 02139 (Zip Code) (Dori (617) 349-1971 strant's Telephone Number, Including Area Code (Kegi :) Securities Registered pursuant to Section 12(b) of the Ac t: Title of each class Trading Symbol(s) Name of exchange on which registered Common Stock, par value \$0.001 per share CATB The Nasdaq Stock Market LLC Indicate by check mark whether the registrant: (1) has furing the preceding 12 months (or for such shorter per requirements for the past 90 days.
-Yes \times No o Indicate by check mark whether the registrant has subr Regulation S-T during the preceding 12 months (or for su Indicate by check mark whether the registrant is a large emerging growth company.
-See the definitions of "large emerging growth company."
+(Mark One)

+MANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the fiscal year ended December 31, 2019

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number: 001-37467

+Catabasis Pharmaceuticals, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware 26-3687168

+(State or other jurisdiction of incorporation or organization) (IRS Employer identification No.)

+100 High Street Floor 28

+Boston, Massachusetts 02110 (Address of principal executive (Zip Code)

+offices)

+Registrant's telephone number, including area code (617) 349-1971

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange on which Title of each class Trading Symbol(s) registered Common Stock, \$0.001 par value per share CATB Nasdag Global Market Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. o Yes  🗵 No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. o Yes  🗵 No

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No o

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer o

-Accelerated filer
+Accelerated filer o